 On October 30, the hospital's Chief Physician, Vardan Gevorkyan, and the Director of the Pharmaceutical Production of Petrovax, Sergey Kerentsev, met in the main building of the hospital to transfer the donated equipment.
 The event was also attended by the Deputy Head of Podolsk City Administration, Alexander Skobennikov.

-said Sergei Kerentsev, Director of the Pharmaceutical Production at Petrovax.
+Sergei Kerentsev, Director of the Pharmaceutical Production at Petrovax

 the positive effect of the medicine.